 ‘M’mm.
 Whit ye say may have some validity.’
 James feels deep into his bejewelled and much-padded doublet.
 He draws out a small leather-bound book.

-‘Yes, your Majesty, but first interrogated, for their knowledge of Satan’s plans.’
+‘Yes, your Majesty, but perhaps it might be wise to interrogate them first?
+For their knowledge of Satan’s plan?’

 ‘Aye, but whit makes ye sae sure thon devil came tae earth on this angry star?’

-‘Guido Fawkes threatenit ma life wi gunpowder.
-Ye believe thon supernatural forces coud be an e’en greater threat?’
+‘Guido Fawkes threatened ma life wi’ gunpowder.
+Ye believe thon supernatural forces could be an e’en greater threat?’

 ‘I fear so, your Majesty.’

-James’s mournful, shining eyes stare at Fraser, ‘So, whit action wad ye suggest A take tae counter this attack on ma kingdom, bi lucifer himself?’
+James’s mournful, shining eyes stare at Fraser.
+‘So, whit action wad ye suggest A take tae counter this attack on ma kingdom, bah Lucifer hisself?’

-‘This Resurrection of the Anti Christ?’ replies Fraser.
-‘Might I suggest the solution relies upon a powerful organisation of Government.
-To seek out and purify the country of every manifestation of his witchcraft?
-An Office of Resurrection?’
+‘This Resurrection of the Antichrist?’ replies Fraser.
+He pretends to take a moment to think, as if he has not been leading up to this advice from the very beginning, ‘Might I suggest the solution relies upon a powerful organisation of Government, to seek out and purify the country from every manifestation of his witchcraft?
+An Office of Resurrection.’

-‘As our Lord is was resurrected, so we will resurrect true faith, and banish heresies.’
+‘As our Lord is was resurrected, so we will resurrect the true faith, and banish heresies.’

 ‘And ye wad be its leader?’